stefania-vasileiadou/stefania-vasileiadou/README.md

 ## 🧩 Quick Facts
 - I'm originally from Athens, Greece, and I have heritage from the island on which the Odyssey is based
 - I'm fluent in Greek and English and proficient in French
-- I'm pretty entrepreneurial and started my own biodegradable makeup startup in High School
+- I'm pretty entrepreneurial and even started my own biodegradable makeup startup in High School
 - I love hiking and spending time surrounded by nature
-- I really enjoy gastronomy and exploring restaurants around Chicago
+- I really enjoy gastronomy and exploring the Chicago restaurant scene

 ## ⚙️ I'm currently working on...
 - An MCP Server for Google Calendar [🔗](https://github.com/stefania-vasileiadou/gcal-mcp)